 The Ministry is in charge of implementing and developing government policies and programmes in higher education.
-It studies and advises the government on ways to adapt the higher education system to national social and economic realities particularly on the appropriateness of the higher education to the needs of the national economy.
+It studies and advises the government on ways to adapt the higher education system to national social and economic realities; particularly on the appropriateness of higher education in regards to the needs of the national economy.
 The Ministry works in partnership with both the public and the private sector.
 Website: http://www.minesup.gov.cm/

 Mon, 06/06/2011 to Fri, 10/06/2011